Nisargadatta Maharaj

 Nisargadatta Maharaj lived an unremarkable life as a small businessman in the Khetwadi neighbourhood of Mumbai before encountering his teacher Siddharameshwar Maharaj in 1933.
 Within three years he was awakened.
 He continued running his bidi-cigarette shop until late in life, receiving visitors in the small upper room of his apartment where the conversations later collected as I Am That were recorded.

 His teaching is uncompromisingly direct.
-The world is not what you take it to be.
-The body is not what you take it to be.
-The person is a temporary appearance in awareness, not the awareness itself.
+Neither the world nor the body is what you take it to be, and the person is a temporary appearance in awareness rather than the awareness itself.
 Investigate the I-am, find what is prior to it, and the question of liberation no longer arises.